Best 22LR Suppressors

 It comes with a small tool that you can use to tighten and loosen the baffle stacks and is really a cool suppressor.

-The key advantage of the Switchback lies in its modularity.
-This suppressor can be assembled in three different lengths, allowing users to customize its size based on the specific gun and application.
+This suppressor can be assembled in three lengths, allowing you to customize its size based on the specific gun and application.

-Regarding compatibility, the Switchback is nothing short of versatile: it can accommodate .22 LR, .22 WMR, .22 Hornet, .17 HMR, .17 WSM, and 5.7x28mm.
+The Switchback is nothing short of versatile regarding compatibility: it can accommodate .22 LR, .22 WMR, .22 Hornet, .17 HMR, .17 WSM, and 5.7x28mm.

 With its Click Together Assembly (CTA) design, the Switchback ensures that you’ll never put the baffles back incorrectly, delivering consistently high performance every time.